Publications

 Go To Download Page

-CP31 The safe storage and use of cylinders on mobile workshops and service vehicles.
-Revision 5: 2020
+CP31 The safe use of cylinders on mobile workshops and service vehicles.
+Revision 6: 2025

 Details the design, construction and operation of vehicles which are used as mobile workshops or provide a specialist capability, where there is a specific requirement to use a gas.
 It covers the safe carriage of gas cylinders and the safe installation of gas equipment on such vehicles.
 It provides guidance on safe use and the competence of operators to ensure high levels of safety awareness and operational safety.